Lowberdale Farm Logo 2025

 Treasurer

-Following a successful career as a Chartered Accountant, having held numerous directorships at well known Logistics companies, along with Julie, established a farming lifestyle with Sheep, Rare breed cattle and Holiday cottages.
-Now wishing to use the farming knowledge gained within the local community saw the Charity as an ideal opportunity to become involved.
+Having established a farming lifestyle with a flock of sheep, a herd of rare breed cattle and holiday cottages for let, Henry wished to use the knowledge he had gained within the local community and saw the Lowberdale Farm project as an ideal opportunity to become involved.

 Fiona Goodyear

-Fiona was a primary school teacher for 18 years and also worked as a Learning Support Assistant at Buxton and Leek College.
-She has run a wide variety of after school-clubs and activities relating to her interests, from STEM and Code Clubs to gymnastics and skating and is a great believer in presenting children with wide-ranging opportunities beyond the usual curriculum to help equip them with skills and interests for their future lives.
+Fiona was a primary school teacher for 18 years and also worked as a learning support assistant.
+She has run a wide variety of school clubs and activities, from STEM and Code Clubs to gymnastics and skating and is a great believer in presenting children with wide-ranging opportunities beyond the usual curriculum to help equip them with skills and interests for their future lives.

-Now retired, Fiona and her husband have acquired a small wood just to the north-west of Lowberdale.
+Now retired, Fiona and her husband have acquired a small wood near to Lowberdale.
 They are keen to use this as a backdrop to scientific investigations, art, literacy or practical woodland skills.
 It also provides a calm space to reconnect with the natural world.

 Tamara Oates